B-Zone-GTA-V/B-Zone-GTA-V-Wiki/docs/server/rules/rulesen.md

 After the alarm is triggered, the store's vicinity becomes a red zone until the action is concluded and the police leave.
 Civilians present during the robbery cannot be robbed or killed, but must be forced to leave the area.
 Civilians who do not comply with the directives to leave the store can be killed.
 About red zones, you can read the rule <a href="#7.7">#7.7 Red Zones</a>.

 If a robbery starts with fewer than 8 participants, other people can join up to the maximum number (8).
-For example: the robbery starts in 2 people, a maximum of 6 more people can be called for reinforcements.
+For example: the robbery starts in 2 people, a maximum of 8 more people can be called for reinforcements.

-If a player accepts death after the 5 minutes of coma, they can return to the red zone of the robbery, the rule <a href="#2.4">#2.4 Revenge Kill (RK)</a> does not apply.
-A person who has accepted death cannot be replaced by another colleague in the robbery, only the 8 people involved in the robbery can return to the red zone.
+A person who has accepted death cannot be replaced by another colleague in the robbery.

 During the robbery, you cannot have a hostage because the focus is exclusively on robbing a store.